Diversity, Equity and Inclusion Glossary of Terms

 The absence of avoidable or remediable differences among groups of people, whether those groups are defined socially, economically, demographically or geographically.

-A two-dimentional concept.
+A two-dimensional concept.
 One axis represents institutional accountability that is demonstrated by the achievement of racial parity in student outcomes.
 The second axis represents a critical understanding of the omnipresence of whiteness at the institution and practice levels.

 The condition under which individuals are provided the resources they need to have access to the same opportunities as the general population.
 Equity accounts for systematic inequalities, meaning the distribution of resources provides more for those who need it most.
 Conversely equality indicates uniformity where everything is evenly distributed among people.